Remembering Bob Dylan and Eric Clapton’s duet on ‘Don’t Think Twice It’s All Right’

 Two of the leading lights of the decade (and beyond), Bob Dylan and Eric Clapton became Godlike in their respective crafts — Dylan the ultimate wordsmith and Clapton the guitar genius.
 Here those two forces combine for a special performance of Bob Dylan’s ‘Don’t Think Twice It’s All Right’.

-In fact, it was a pretty tough time for Dylan to walk out on stage, Clapton had just brought down the house with his iconic song ‘Layla’ and the crowd were quite naturally besotted with the Guitar God.
-But Dylan was up to the fight and came on to rapturous applause and delivered a wonderful cover of his song ‘Don’t Think Twice It’s All Right’ with Clapton adding an extra flourish with his strings.
+In fact, it was a pretty tough time for Dylan to walk out on stage, Clapton had just brought down the house with his iconic song ‘Layla’ and the crowd were quite naturally besotted with the guitar God.
+However, Dylan was up to the fight and came on to rapturous applause and delivered a wonderful cover of his song ‘Don’t Think Twice It’s All Right’ with Clapton adding an extra flourish with his strings.

 Watch below as Bob Dylan and Eric Clapton perform Dylan’s ‘Don’t Think Twice It’s All Right’: